Questions and Answers About Land Surveying

 How Much Will A Land Survey Cost?

 Is the survey going to be used to facilitate some kind of improvements on the property?
-For example, if landscaping or fencing then additional line stakes may be required to clearly define the lines in certain areas.
+For example, improvements such as landscaping and fencing may require additional line stakes to clearly define the lines in certain areas.

-Is the survey going to be used in conjunction with construction of a building or an addition?
-If so then the field crew would locate the topography (or elevation of the earth), trees and underground utilities in the area of the proposed improvements.
-This information would be drafted, and a drawing produced that could be utilized by your architect and engineer to design the improvements.
+Is the survey going to be used in conjunction with the construction of a building or an addition?
+If so, then the field crew would locate the topography (or elevation of the earth), trees, and underground utilities in the area of the proposed improvements.
+This information would be drafted, and a drawing would be produced that could be utilized by your architect and engineer to design the improvements.
 Is the building project of a size that the municipality will require stormwater management and erosion and sedimentation control plans for permitting?
-If so then percolation testing for stormwater infiltration may be called for.
-In what zoning district is the property located and what improvements are permitted in that district?
+If so, then percolation testing for stormwater infiltration may be called for.
+In what zoning district is the property located, and what improvements are permitted in that district?